jina-ai/docs/chapters/optimization/index.md

 ##### Flow Optimization eases the process of rerunning Flows with different parameter sets.
 It allows out of the box hyperparameter tuning inside Jina.

-### Flow Optimization is hyperparameter tuning on steroids
+### Flow Optimization is hyperparameter tuning

-A common principle when building a Flow in Jina is:
+A common pattern when building a Flow in Jina is:

 1. Design the high level `flow.yml`
 2. Define several `pods.yml` files for all needed Executors
-3. Repeat until happy with results:
+3. Repeat until the evaluation metric suits your use case:
   a.
 Change variable values in different Executors (e.g. used model, used model layer, details of the segmenter)
   b.
 Index some data
   c.
 Query some data and look at the results

-Step 3 is time consuming and often the user has no idea, which parameters to test.
-Flow Optimization automates exactly these steps.
+Flow Optimization automates step 3.
 It can be done via python code or JAML definitions as commonly used around Jina.

 ### Before you start